MykalMachon/alertstream/README.md

 # AlertStream

-a simple http alerting and log aggregation tool.
-There are two core functions here.
+A simple http API and admin for log aggregation and alerting.

 ## Components